PoisotLab/ms_betacov_mapping/README.md

 ## Hotspots of bat and betacoronavirus biodiversity are distinct

-Bats, the second most diverse groups of mammals, are found worldwide; gradients in their species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in Indochina.
+Bats, the second most diverse groups of mammals, are found worldwide; gradients in their species richness generally track broader patterns of mammal diversity [@Tanalgo2022Mapping], with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in Indochina.
 These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore